kmobs/klipper/README.md

 ### Increase Split Z Resolution
 Might as well use the beacon resolution.

+### Add drop first probe
+For the people who still use magprobes

 # Standard Readme

 Welcome to the Klipper project!